c-toolbox/C-Play/docs/guides/remote/ui.md

 1. Select the cluster that C-Play runs on, for instance *Atlas* (as image above).
 When you press that button, the UI will check the connection to the master PC of that cluster, and fetch all data (current playlists, media file, volume level etc) from that master UI.

-1. When the update/fetch is complete, feel free to chose any item in the playlist.
+1. When the update/fetch is complete, feel free to choose any item in the playlist.
 When you have selected one, press the button named "*Load selected in Playlist*".
 You will notice the fields below and the lists named "*Audio*" and "*Sections*" will update after a few seconds.

-1. If you want to change the language, do so in the "*Audio*" lists and if you want to jump to a certain part of a movie, do so in the "*Sections*" list.
-Select first, the press the *load* button below the list.
+1. If you want to change the language, do so in the "*Audio*" list and if you want to jump to a certain part of a movie, do so in the "*Sections*" list.
+Select first, then press the *load* button below the list.

-1. The press just press "*Play*" to start the playing the media.
+1. Then just press "*Play*" to start playing the media.

 * Optionally: You can choose to fade out both image and volume (or either of them), and then fade in them just before you play.
 There is also a button (top right) named "*Show Play*", that dims lights in the dome, fades up the video image and starts playing, all in one button press.